betogrun/nfc-blog/_posts/2017-05-06-git-repo-via-cmd.md

 Using this option you just need to create the repository and push the changes:
 {% highlight bash %}
+$ git init
 $ git gh-create-repo my_new_repo
 $ git push origin master
 {% endhighlight %}

+PS: For a silent output you can use: `cURL -s -o /dev/null`

 # 3. Using a Ruby Gem
 <br>